dymnz/sEMG/Reports/wang/semg_angle_est/paper_compare.md

       because **7 electrode pairs provided necessary coverage of the area of interest*, as shown in previous studies [14,15]**

+      ```

+      Sinusoidal contractions along a single DoF (freq. ≈ 0.5 − 1 Hz)
+      1: flexion/extension (DoF1)
+      2: radial/ulnar deviation (DoF2)
+      3: pronation/supination (DoF3)
+      ---
+      Combined activation of two DoFs, in which one DoF was articulated sinousoidally, and the other was fixed at positions close to maximal range of motion
+      4: DoF1 + DoF2
+      5: DoF2 + DoF1
+      6: DoF1 + DoF3
+      ---
+      Cyclic contractions of unconstrained dynamic wrist movements. (freq. ≈ 0.5 − 1 Hz)
+      7: DoF3 + DoF1
+      8: DoF2 + DoF3
+      9: DoF3 + DoF2
+      10: DoF1 + DoF2 + DoF3

+      ```

 * [Simultaneous and proportional control of 2D wrist movements with myoelectric signals (2012)](http://ieeexplore.ieee.org/document/6349712/)